Michael W. Martin

 You will be staying at the residences at Trinity College located in the heart of Dublin.

-Located mainly in the historic courtyards of the Trinity campus, this accommodation consists of single study bedrooms or double apartments containing two single bedrooms and a lounge.
+Located mainly in the historic courtyards of the Trinity campus, this accommodation consists of single study bedrooms in 2–5 bedroom apartments containing a lounge.

 Download the application (PDF).